AI-generated image of locks and question marks

 • Entertainment: Studios and various streaming platforms and services use business analytics to determine their audiences’ wants.
 It’s also helpful to make educated guesses on which upcoming movies will be the next big hit, and data allows studios and streaming services to make personalized suggestions for shows and movies to help viewers find their next binge-worthy show.

 • Operational Efficiency: Dozens of fields use business analytics every day, from services to manufacturing.
-It helps learn how to streamline processes, reduce waste products and byproducts, increase worker productivity, and ensure businesses allocate resources where they can do the most good.
+It helps learn how to streamline processes, reduce waste products and byproducts, increase worker productivity, and ensure organizations allocate resources where they can do the most good.

 • Fraud Detection: Financial institutions, like banks, use business analytics to help pinpoint and block suspicious activities.
 This allows them to safeguard your assets and maintain their system integrity.
 They look at transaction patterns, solidifying them to spot anomalies and reduce risks in real-time.